What Can I Expect During my Appointment?

 Do I Need to Avoid Feeding My Baby Before the Consult?

-We need to watch your baby’s behavior at the breast to assess breastfeeding, offer education, and develop a feeding plan.
-So it’s best to bring your baby hungry.
-This doesn’t mean you should avoid feeding your baby for a long time before the appointment; sometimes a small feeding is all you need to tide her over until she can feed here in the office.
+We need to watch your baby’s behavior at the breast to assess breastfeeding, offer education, and develop a feeding plan, so it’s best to bring your baby hungry.
+This doesn’t mean you should avoid feeding your baby for a long time before the appointment; sometimes a small feeding is all you need to tide them over until they can feed here in the office.

 May I Bring a Support Person or My Older Children?